kennetheversole/eversole.dev/content/_index.md

 template = "homepage.html"
 +++

-Hello stranger from the Internet.
+**Hello** 👋  stranger from the Internet.
 This is the home of my ramblings, tinkerings and other wild information I feel like adding to the Internet.